doki-theme/doki-theme-hyper/README.md

 - **Themes**: Contains all of themes you can decorate your Hyper.js term with.
 - **Sticker Type**: Some themes have more than one sticker associated with the theme.
 This enables you to switch between the two.
 - **Toggle Sticker**: This shows or hides the theme's sticker.
 It is defaulted to being on.
-- **Toggle Fonts**: The current font family for the Doki-Theme is `Victor Mono`, this is a convience option to apply that font family for you.
+- **Toggle Fonts**: The current font family for the Doki-Theme is `Victor Mono`, this is a convenience option to apply that font family for you.
 - **About Plugin**: Gives you the current version of the plugin.
 - **View Changelog**: Opens your default browser to the changelog of Doki-Theme for Hyper.js.

 ## About!

 This plugin is for serious Otaku programmers.
 Code with your waifu.
-With over **20** themes,
+With over **30** themes,
 I think you will find best girl.

 You can choose themes from various, Anime, Manga, or Visual Novels:

+- DanganRonpa
 - Doki-Doki Literature Club
+- Fate
+- Gate
-- Re:Zero
+- High School DxD
 - Kill La Kill
 - KonoSuba
-- DanganRonpa
+- Love Live!
-- High School DxD
 - Lucky Star
+- Miss Kobayashi's Dragon Maid
+- Neon Genesis Evangelion
+- OreGairu
+- Re:Zero
+- Steins Gate
 - Sword Art Online
-- Neon Genesis Evangelion
-- Fate
-- Gate
-- Miss Kobayashi's Dragon Maid

 Sticker in the way?
 No worries!
 You can configure them to be on or off at your leisure.